Vinblastine: History

-Vinblastine was first isolated by Robert Noble and Charles Thomas Beer at the university of Western Ontario from the Madagascar periwinkle plant.
+Vinblastine was first isolated by Robert Noble and Charles Thomas Beer at the University of Western Ontario from the Madagascar periwinkle plant.
 Vinblastine's utility as a chemotherapeutic agent was first suggested by its effect on the body when an extract of the plant was injected in rabbits to study the plant's supposed anti-diabetic effect.
 (A tea made from the plant was a folk-remedy for diabetes.)
 The rabbits died from a bacterial infection, due to a decreased number of white blood cells, so it was hypothesized that vinblastine might be effective against cancers of the white blood cells such as lymphoma.
+It was approved by FDA in 1965.